danae-pan/abac-behavioral-trust-model/README.md

 - Public educational data used for dataset generation can be retrieved via the [NCES Table Generator](https://nces.ed.gov/ccd/elsi/tableGenerator.aspx).
 This project used:
   - **State-level staffing data** (2023–2024): used to estimate administrative staff counts by role and region.
   - **School-level data** (2023–2024): including district, county, school name, and enrollment size.
+- The insider simulation follows the CERT model of IP theft, specifically the entitled individual focusing on a privileged student preparing to resign.
+Trust is recalculated weekly over a two-month period, one month before and one after resignation, using FAHP, based on behavioral evidence (e.g., remote access, throughput, deception access).

 ---

 ## Acknowledgements

-This project relies on the following open-source libraries:
+This project uses the following open-source libraries:

 - [`py-abac`](https://github.com/ketgo/py-abac) — Attribute-Based Access Control engine used for policy parsing and enforcement
 - [`pyfdm`](https://github.com/jwieckowski/pyfdm) — Fuzzy decision-making framework used for fuzzy operations on the trust simulation